• Home

 Just two years ago, young men dominated the NEET data.
 When Fortune first covered the trend in 2024, one in five men under the age of 25 was unemployed—and not actively looking for work, either—despite having just graduated.

 Experts at the time said the key reason for the phenomenon was that women were more flexible in accepting job offers that didn’t perfectly align with their career goals post-pandemic.
-Essentially, male Gen Z graduates were holding out for dream jobs that never materialised because the number of white-collar roles shrank.
+Essentially, male Gen Z graduates were holding out for dream jobs that never materialized because the number of white-collar roles shrank.
 Instead of taking up a part-time job or an entry-level position outside their field, they disengaged.

-But the new data suggests that for young women today, unemployment is less about choice.
+But new data suggests that for young women today, unemployment is less about choice.
 PwC pointed to two key drivers behind the sudden surge in female NEETs: poor grades and deteriorating health.

-The reason it’s causing unemployment now, all of a sudden, comes down to the sudden shift in career choices for young people who aren’t bookworms, says Lewis Maleh, CEO of the global recruitment agency Bentley Lewis.
+The reason it’s causing unemployment now, all of a sudden, comes down to the sudden shift in career choices for young people who aren’t bookworms, says Lewis Maleh, CEO of global recruitment agency Bentley Lewis.

 “When young men leave school without strong grades, there are well-established routes waiting, like construction, trades, logistics, which are all hiring right now and don’t require further education,” Maleh explains.
 “Young women with the same low education go towards retail, care, or hospitality.
 These sectors have been shrinking and offer limited progression.”

-It’s not “what are young women lacking?”, it’s “why haven’t we built them the same paths to employment?”
+It’s not “What are young women lacking?” it’s “Why haven’t we built them the same paths to employment?”

 What to do if you’re unemployed and haunted by low grades